listenToRipley/python/Notes/Django.md

 #### New Package Items

 What is included in this newly created packages and what do they do?
+And should be done once they are created?

 *Folder*